proctorCreative/rubin-omniverse-survey-visualization/README.md

 ## Credits and Data Sources

-### This software contains source code provided by NVIDIA Corporation.
+### This software depends on Omniverse and source code provided by NVIDIA Corporation.

+Some sources are absent because they were based on NVIDIA-provided templates and the license forbids redistribution.

 ### 3D Model: CAD models of Rubin Observatory Telescope